-Change Auditor client None

-Change Auditor agents None

-Change Auditor coordinators The coordinator uses the following listening ports that can be dynamically or statically assigned. • Client Port • Public SDK Port • Agent WCF Port NOTE: By default, the incoming ports are dynamically assigned by Windows.
+Change Auditor agents None The coordinator uses the following listening ports that can be dynamically statically assigned.
+Client Port Public SDK Port Agent WCF Port NOTE: By default, the incoming ports are dynamically assigned by Windows.
 However, you can use the Coordinator Configuration Tool to specify static ports for each of these listening ports.
-To access the Coordinator Configuration Tool, right-click the coordinator system tray icon and select Coordinator Configuration.
+To access the Coordinator Configuration Tool, right-click the coordinator system tray icc and select Coordinator Configuration.